tryyang2001/tp/docs/DeveloperGuide.md

 </p>

 The diagram above explains the processes to decode the items from the file.

+Upon reaching the `decodeProfile(line)` method, it decodes its attributes one by one to ensure that they are able to detect each attribute's readibility from storage.
+If the methods are unable to read the respective attribute from storage, an invalid one will be initialized for `StartState` to catch it, allowing users to change their individual attributes instead of losing their entire profile data on startup.

 ### Create Profile If Not Exist On Startup

 When user first enters _Fitbot_, the profile of the user is not set up (attributes may not exist).
 If user were to